ArchaeoTimo/BurialMoundsPredictiveModel/README.md

 - 02 – Predictive modelling
 - 03 – Cross validation
 - 04 – Model exploration
+### Data availability

+The full dataset required to reproduce this study is archived on Zenodo:

+DOI: XXXXX

+After downloading, place the extracted `data/` folder in the root of this repository.

 Data formats include:
 - File Geodatabase rasters